danielitogomez/POC/README.md

-# Deploy Google Cloud Virtual Machines in a public-only single region with Terraform
+# Deploy Google Cloud VM in a public-only single region with Terraform for testing

 # Definition